 Emily Hensley earned her M. A. in English in 2015 from Eastern Kentucky University, where she focused on digital media, writing studio pedagogy, and first-year writing.
 She currently teaches first-year composition at UCF where her current research focuses on best practices for teaching first-year writing students about rhetorical velocity and circulation using digital and networked media and how best to guide students through some of the difficult ethical choices they must make when writing in digital, networked spaces.
 A portfolio of her academic work can be found at ehensley.com.

-Ha’Ani Hogan is the Development Manager at the Downtown Arts District, where she is responsible for grants, sponsorships, event planning, and cultivating donors to support the local arts community.
-She is a second year Texts and Technology student.
+Ha’Ani Hogan is the Development and Marketing Manager at the Downtown Arts District, where she is responsible for grants, sponsorships, event planning, and cultivating donors to support the local arts community.
 Hogan earned an M.A. in Arts Administration from the Savannah College of Art and Design.
-A strong believer in the importance of creative placemaking, she applies this concept to her professional and academic work.
+A strong believer in the importance of creative place-making, she applies this concept to her professional and academic work.
 Her research includes studying the impacts of public art and how technology can help public art creators educate communities, enhance economic development, and influence social change.

 Bryce’s research examines code and algorithms, their social and cultural influence and power as code and communication, and the ways people interact, perceive, and perform through the mediums, applications, or platforms code produces.
 He recently co-presented at EDUCAUSE on “Developing a New Enterprise IT Organization by Starting in the Middle.”
 He is the IT Business Relationship Manager for UCF’s College of Arts & Humanities, College of Undergraduate Studies and Division of Teaching and Learning and graduated from UCF in 2014 with an M.A. in English – Technical Communication.
 More of his research interests and projects can be explored at brycejjackson.com.

 Jessica Kester received her MA in writing from DePaul University in 2006.
 Currently, she is a professor of English in the School of Humanities and Communication and the Quanta-Honors College at Daytona State College.
 Her doctoral work in Texts & Technology centers on composition studies, specifically the affordances of social media in first-year writing; how students transfer their writing skills and knowledge; the politics of literate practices; and Writing about Writing pedagogy.
-Jessica also co-founded and currently coordinates a Writing Across the Curriculum and Writing in the Disciplines Program (WAC/WID) at Daytona State College and serves as poetry editor for the Journal of Florida Studies, a born-digital interdisciplinary, peer-reviewed academic journal about the idea and place that is Florida.
+Jessica also co-founded and coordinated a Writing Across the Curriculum and Writing in the Disciplines Program (WAC/WID) at Daytona State College from 2013 until 2020 at Daytona State College and serves as poetry editor for the Journal of Florida Studies, a born-digital interdisciplinary, peer-reviewed academic journal about the idea and place that is Florida.

 Kirk’s background is in computer engineering, mathematics, economics, and web design; he earned his master’s in technical communication from Auburn in 2014, and is now a student in the T&T program.
 His research interests focus on the philosophy of simulation, game design, and the pedagogy of games, particularly historical simulation games.
 In his work time, free time, and (intended) sleep time, you can find him making, playing, and breaking games of all kinds. http://kirklundblade.com/